 An orb, a sword and a slap

-PALM BEACH, Fla.
-By now you're exhausted by all the head-swiveling news the terrorist slaughter in Manchester; the president's trip to Everywhere; and investigation upon investigation of the possible collusion with Russia, obstruction of justice, and liars by the dozen.
+By now you're exhausted by all the head-swiveling news - the terrorist slaughter in Manchester; the president's trip to Everywhere; and investigation upon investigation of the possible collusion with Russia, obstruction of justice, and liars by the dozen.

 Comments